What is Oxycodone?

 - Xartemis XR® (as a combination product containing acetaminophen, oxycodone)

-Oxycodone is a potent opioid and has some common unwanted side effects such as nausea, constipation, flushing, sweating, weakness, headaches, dry mouth and mood changes.
+According to the American Society of Addiction Medicine (ASAM), in 2015, nearly two million people suffered from some level of painkiller abuse in the USA.
+Oxycodone is a potent opioid and has some common unwanted side effects such as nausea, constipation, flushing, sweating, weakness, headaches, dry mouth, and mood changes.

-The risks of oxycodone adverse effects are particularly high when combined with alcohol or benzodiazepines.
-The combination of these substances can result in a much higher risk or even death, particularly from severe respiratory problems and overdose.
+The risks of oxycodone’s adverse effects are particularly high when combined with alcohol or benzodiazepines.
+Combining these substances can result in a much higher risk or even death, particularly from severe respiratory problems and overdose.

 Once a tolerance and dependence on oxycodone occur, stopping the drug can result in painful withdrawal symptoms.
 Some people cannot get through detox on their own because symptoms are just too intense.
 What often leads to continuing use to feel “normal” and avoid pain.